mnsavag/piko-client-react/README.md

 Here you can create your survey.
 Available image formats: png/jpg/jpeg.

-At the moment the editor preview does not correspond to the real preview ​
+At the moment the editor preview does not correspond to the real preview.
+​
 ### Launch app